aleontiev/pyresource/README.md

             }
         }],
         "expression": {
-            "format": "Hello {.name}, welcome to the server" }
+            "format": "'Hello {.name}, welcome to the server'" }
     }
 }